 2009: The New York Times featured reviews of books by Jewish authors and/or of special interest to Jewish readers including A Safe Haven: Harry S. Truman and the Founding of Israel by Allis Radosh and Ronald Radosh and Is real is for Real: An Obsessive Quest to Understand the Jewish Nation and Its History by Rich Cohen

-2009: The Cedar Rapids Gazette published an article entitled “Morocco challenges Mideast mind-set on Holocaust” which described the North African Kingdom’s attempt to deal with the Shaoh.
+2009: The Cedar Rapids Gazette published “Morocco challenges Mideast mind-set on Holocaust” which described the North African Kingdom’s attempt to deal with the Shoah.

 2010(15th of Av, 5770): Tu B’Av